2mol/juricho.me/content/zurich-table.md

 I've seen (admittedly excellent) benches being sold for 2000.- where I live.
 I estimate that you could churn out a dozen Züri tables in about 3 days with a bit of prep, meaning they could be profitably sold for a fraction of the above.

 [^2]: I went to prep my stock at a community workshop.
 This gave me access to a planer and a table saw amongst other things.
-I highly recommend seeking out your local community workshops if there are any where you live.
+I highly recommend seeking out your local community workshops if there are any near you.

 <!-- [^99]: [reddit thread](https://old.reddit.com/r/woodworking/comments/6n107g/im_making_these_minimalist_couch_tables_this_is/) -->